 Please note; you can access the Interim report on Mobility Tool+ under the 'Reports' section.
 Only one person can edit the report at any given time.
-In order for other contacts on the programme to make changes to the report you would have to click 'Release Draft', contacts should then be able to see the green 'Edit Draft' tab as shown in the screenshot.
+In order for other contacts on the programme to

 10.2.
 Beneficary Final Report